MrPowers/mungingdata/docs/sqlite/create-database-load-csv-python.md

   - "sqlite"
 ---

+# Creating a sqlite database from CSVs with Python

 This blog post demonstrates how to build a sqlite database from CSV files.

 Python is perfect language for this task because it has great libraries for sqlite and CSV DataFrames.